 There is good reason why outside firms come to India, and it is not only because labor costs are favorable.

-After all, the nation is home to a very large, well-educated, English-speaking talent pool.
+The nation is home to an exceptionally large, well-educated, English-speaking talent pool.

 The increased competition and innovation that derives from the quality and quantity of talent further bolsters India’s position in the global economy, making the country attractive to foreign firms while boosting local employment.